bradbell/cppad_py/sphinx/test_out/code_cmd.rst

 Purpose
 -------
-A code block, directly below in the current input file, begins with a line containing the command above.
+A code block, directly below in the current input file, begins with a line containing the first version ( *language* included version) of the command above.

 .. meta::
    :keywords: requirements